fatiando/pooch/paper/paper.md

 for use in documentation, tests, benchmarks, and workshops.
 Prominent examples in Python include scikit-learn [@scikit-learn] and scikit-image [@scikit-image].
 The usual approach is to include smaller datasets in the GitHub repository directly and package them with the source and binary distributions.
 Larger datasets require writing code to download the files from a remote server to the users computer.
 The same problem is faced by scientists using version control to manage their research projects.
 As data files increase in size, it becomes unfeasible to store them on GitHub repositories.
 While downloading a data file over HTTP can be done easily with modern Python libraries, it is not trivial to manage a set of files, keep them updated, and check for corruption.
 Instead of scientists and library authors recreating the same code, it would be best to have a minimalistic and easy to setup tool for fetching and maintaining data files.

 Pooch is a Python library that fills this gap.
 It manages a data *registry* by downloading files from one or more remote servers only when needed and storing them in a local data cache.
 Pooch is written in pure Python and has minimal dependencies.
 Downloads are verified by comparing the file's SHA256 hash with the one stored in the data registry.
 This is also the mechanism used to detect if a file needs to be re-downloaded due to an update in the registry.
 Pooch is designed to be extended: users can plug-in custom download functions and post-download processing functions.
 For example, a custom download function can fetch files over FTP instead of HTTP (the default) and processing function can decrypt a file using a user-defined password once the download is completed.
 We include ready-made processor functions for unpacking archives (zip or tar) and decompressing files (gzip, lzma, and bzip2).
 Pooch is meant to be a drop-in replacement for the custom download code that users have already written (or are planning to write).
 In the ideal scenario, the end user of a software should not need to know that Pooch is being used.
 Setup is as easy as calling a single function (`pooch.create`), including setting up an environment variable for overwriting the data cache path and versioning the downloads so that multiple versions of the same package can coexist in the same machine.

-For example, this is the code required to setup a file `mypackage/datasets.py` that uses Pooch to manage the downloads:
+For example, this is the code required to setup a module `mypackage/datasets.py` that uses Pooch to manage data downloads:

 ```python
 """